Winter Gardens Pavilion

 Since 2013 parts of the building have been progressively deteriorating.
 The roof is leaking and the decorative plasterwork is falling away with immediate repair works estimated at around £2 million.
 Whilst preventative measures have been put in place to make the roof of the Pavilion weathertight, further repair and restoration works are still needed.

-Blackpool Council intends to transform the Pavilion and Horseshoe into a museum.
-It is hoped that the new museum will repair and restore the Pavilion, protecting the important architectural features of this unique theatre and restoring the significant plasterwork by Wylson & Long.
+Blackpool Council had been successful in its bid for a Heritage Lottery Fund development grant to transform the Pavilion and Horseshoe into a museum.
+It was hoped that the new museum would repair and restore the theatre, protecting the important architectural features of this unique theatre and restoring the significant plasterwork by Wylson & Long.
+Theatres Trust was involved in design discussions with the Museum Team, Blackpool Council and Historic England regarding the proposed alterations and how to integrate these with the historic significance of the theatre.
+The discussions included the council’s commissioning of the statement of significance for the Pavilion.

-Blackpool Council announced that they will not proceed with the proposed museum in the Pavilion and Horseshoe at the Winter Gardens due to the restoration and development costs involved with the conversion.
-The works carried out so far have included surveys of the building’s condition and further investigation into the historic significance of the Pavilion, all of which will be useful moving forward.
+In July 2017, Blackpool Council announced that it was not going to proceed with the proposed museum within the Pavilion due to the restoration and development costs involved with the conversion.
+The works carried out by the Museum Team included surveys of the building’s condition and further investigation into the historic significance of the Pavilion, all of which will be useful moving forward.
+In the meantime the building remains vulnerable with repair and restoration works still required.
+The Pavilion is also considered vulnerable due to the council’s need to focus resource on other urgent repair works within the Winter Gardens Complex, namely the ceiling repair works within the Empress Ballroom following a collapse in 2017, and parapet and steelwork repair works within the Opera House, works for which will commence this year and continue on a 5-year rolling programme.

 Image: Winter Gardens Pavilion, Theatres Trust